Strong-to-Weak Spontaneous Symmetry Breaking in a $(2+1)$D Transverse-Field Ising Model under Decoherence: Quantum Monte Carlo algorithm

 \begin{itemize} \item If the configuration lies in the sector of $\mathrm{Tr}(\sigma_1)$, we switch to $\mathrm{Tr}(\sigma_2)$ by inserting the Kronecker tensor that identifies the four time directions at lattice sites $i$ and $j$, with probability

 \item If the configuration lies in the sector of $\mathrm{Tr}(\sigma_2)$, we switch to $\mathrm{Tr}(\sigma_1)$ by removing the Kronecker tensor with probability

 \end{itemize} \end{itemize}

-The same framework allows the simulation of $\mathrm{Tr}(\rho^2)$, enabling the evaluation of nonlinear two-copy observables such as the Rényi-2 correlator $C^{(2)}$ and the Rényi-2 linear correlator $C^{(1)}$.
+The same framework allows the simulation of $\mathrm{Tr}(\rho^2)$, enabling the evaluation of nonlinear two-copy observables such as the Rényi-2 correlator $C^{(2)}$ and the Rényi-2 linear order correlator $C^{(1)}$ in the doubled space.
 This corresponds to sampling an extended ensemble with four sectors

 The associated path-integral representations follow analogously, as shown in Fig.~\ref{fig:tensor}(f), and the QMC updates are implemented in the same manner.
 Because the computational basis is chosen to be the $Z$ basis, both $C^{(1)}$ and $C^{(2)}$ correspond to diagonal measurements when sampling $\mathrm{Tr}(\rho^2)$, and can therefore be evaluated with efficiency comparable to conventional QMC simulations.